Welcome to Military Life: Support Resources for Military Families

 For youth and teens:

-- Military Youth on the Move offers older children tips and advice on adapting to life on the move.
+- "Making the Move Easier for Military Kids" offers children tips and advice on adapting to life on the move.

 - Military Kids Connect invites youth and teens to share how they cope with the challenges of military life.